khanlab/labelmerge/docs/workflow/workflow.md

 [Labelmerge](https://github.com/khanlab/labelmerge) allows users to combine segmentations from varying sources.
 For example, previously segmented thalamic nuclei to be combined with an atlas of other subcortical structures.
-This newly combined atlas is used for two separate purposes:

-1. To individual binarized masks for the structures of interest.
-This is used to identify connections terminating within these structures.
-1. To create a convex hull (including the brainstem) allow for identification of only those connections within the larger region of interest (e.g. subcortical region around the subcortical structures)

 <img src="simple_workflow_labelmerge.png" width="800px">
 _(Click on the image to enlarge)_